engineyard/kubernetes-workshop/01-basic-rails-app/README.md

 - asset precompile w/ nginx serving static assets, See example: *TODO*
 - exposing your app by domain-prefix (using built-in `nginx-ingress`), See example: *TODO*
+- Connecting to a Database running on another container inside kubernetes, See example: *TODO*

 # Step by Step